ibmresilient/resilient-python-api/resilient-lib/README.md

 ## Change Log
-We our continuously adding to this package and our change log can be found at [ibm.biz/resilient-lib-changes](https://ibm.biz/resilient-lib-changes)
+We are continuously adding to this package and our change log can be found at [ibm.biz/resilient-lib-changes](https://ibm.biz/resilient-lib-changes)

 ## License and Terms